Minhaj10/Minhaj10/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-Hi there!
 My name is Minhaj Ahmed, and I am a computer science student with a passion for writing code, solving problems, automating stuff, and building software.
 Currently, I am pursuing a master's degree in IT from the Sydney Institute of Higher Education.

 Throughout my university years, I dedicated most of my time to competitive programming.I'm a specialist on Codeforces, with a highest rating of 1400, and a four-star rating on Codechef, with a highest rating of 1820.
 These experiences have taught me how to think on my feet, write clean and efficient code, and approach problems in a systematic way.